OMwanjari/OMwanjari/README.md

 - 👀 I’m interested in data science , machine learning , cloud , Flutter
 - 🌱 I’m currently learning Flutter ,data science & cloud
 - 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me at omwanjari225@gmail.com
+- 📫 Reach me at omwanjari225@gmail.com

 <!---
 OMwanjari/OMwanjari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.